-In relation to the FPA, the Company's volume-weighted average share price was below \$3.00 per share for 50 trading days during the 60 day consecutive trading period ended on July 1, 2024 (the "VWAP Trigger Event").
-On July 22, 2024, Vellar (one of the Purchasers) notified the Company of such VWAP Trigger Event, purporting to accelerate the Maturity Date of its portion of the Recycled Shares (i.e., 2,990,000 common shares) to July 22, 2024.
-Vellar asserts that it is entitled to: (i) Maturity Consideration of \$7.5 million (payable at the Company's option in cash or shares of common stock valued at the average daily VWAP Price (as defined in the FPA) over 30 scheduled trading days ending on the accelerated Maturity Date of July 22, 2024, the Company received a notice from Vellar pursuant to the FPA, stating that the Company is in default of its payment obligations.
+In relation to the FPA, the Company's volume-weighted average share price was below \$3.00 per share for 50 trading days during the 60 day consecutive trading period ended on July 1, 2024 (satisfying the VWAP Condition).
+On July 22, 2024, Vellar notified the Company of the satisfaction of the VWAP Condition, purporting to accelerate the FPA Maturity Date of its portion of the Recycled Shares (i.e., 2,990,000 common shares) to July 22, 2024.
+Vellar asserts that it is entitled to: (i) Maturity Consideration of \$7.5 million (payable at the Company's option in cash or shares of common stock valued at the average daily VWAP Price (as defined in the FPA) over 30 scheduled trading days ending on the accelerated FPA Maturity Date of July 22, 2024 of \$1.91 per share) and (ii) Share Consideration of approximately \$2.5 million, payable in cash, each due and payable on July 24, 2024.
+On July 25, 2024, the Company received a notice from Vellar pursuant to the FPA, stating that the Company is in default of its payment obligations.
 On July 30, 2024, the Company received a notice of an event of default under the FPA from Vellar that (i) designated such date as the early termination date of the FPA and (ii) purports to result in an early termination cash payment of approximately \$4.2 million becoming due to Vellar (equating to the sum of the Maturity Consideration and the Share Consideration minus the VWAP Price (as defined in the FPA) (as of July 29, 2024) of Vellar's portion of the Recycled Shares) (see Part II - Item 1.
 Legal Proceedings).
+Refer to Note 10 - Forward Purchase Agreement.